imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/tails-os/final-thoughts-on-tails.md

 - Please read [the Tails warning](https://tails.boum.org/doc/about/warning/index.en.html).
 Tails is not designed to cover everything.
 It is just generally safer and less leaky that most modern OSes.

 ## Footnotes
 1 - It might be possible to move bullet points 2 and 3 over to "Why You Should Validate Your Tails OS".
+I'm trying to think of the best way to do it though.